HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 default: 1000

 Data files
 ----------

 Copy any HDF5 files you would like exposed by the service to the datapath directory (h5serv/data).
-If you do not wich to have the files updatable by the service make the files read-only.
+If you do not wish to have the files updatable by the service make the files read-only.

+On the first request to the service, a Table of Contents (TOC) file will be generated which will contain links to all HDF5 files in the data folder (and sub-folders).

 *Note:* Do not modify files once they have been placed in the datapath directory.  h5serv inventories new files on first access, but won't see some changes (e.g. new group is created) made to the file outside the REST api.

+*Note: HDF5 that are newly created (copied into) the datapath directory will be "noticed" by the service and added into the TOC.